How to change a tab-delimited text file to a CSV file

 - In the Text Import Wizard, the Delimited option should already be selected (shown below).
 Click the Next button to go to Step 2 of the wizard.

-If the text file has a header row in it (a row that identifies the name of each column of data), click the check box for My data has headers.
+If the text file has a header row (row that identifies the name of each column of data), click the check box for My data has headers.

 - Make sure the Tab option is checked and validate the data is separated correctly in the Data preview section.

-- If you want to format each column of data, like text, date, or numeric, click the Next button to go to Step 3 of the wizard and select the format type for each column of data.
+- To format each column of data, like text, date, or numeric, click the Next button and select the format type for each column of data.
 If you don't need to format each column of data, click the Finish button.